 In healthy individuals, KLK1 is believed to be responsible for producing the local signaling molecules nitric oxide and prostaglandins when and as they are needed.
 Nitric oxide and prostaglandin play a central role in regulation of many systems within the body.
 In fact, Nobel Prizes in Physiology and Medicine were awarded in 1982 and 1998 to scientists conducting pioneering research that uncovered the role of these signaling molecules.

-DM199 is a recombinant form of human tissue kallikrein-1 (“KLK1”).
-KLK1 is a serine protease (protein) produced in the pancreas, kidneys and salivary glands, which plays a critical role in the regulation of local blood flow and vasodilation (the widening of blood vessels which decreases blood pressure) in the body, as well as an important role in inflammation and oxidative stress (an imbalance between potentially damaging reactive oxygen species, or free radicals, and antioxidants in your body) via release of nitric oxide and prostacyclin.
-DM199 has the potential to treat a variety of diseases where healthy functioning requires sufficient activity of KLK1 and its system, the kallikrein-kinin system (“KKS”).
-The primary focus for our DM199 program development is on chronic kidney diseases and acute ischemic stroke.
+DM199 is a recombinant form of human KLK1.
+KLK1 is a serine protease (protein) primarily produced in the pancreas, kidneys and salivary glands, which is the key protein in the kallikrein-kinin system (“KKS”) and plays a critical role in the regulation of local blood flow and vasodilation (the widening of blood vessels which decreases blood pressure) in the body, as well as an important role in mitigating inflammation and oxidative stress (an imbalance between potentially damaging reactive oxygen species, or free radicals, and antioxidants in your body).
+We believe DM199 has the potential to treat a variety of diseases where healthy function requires sufficient activity of KLK1.
+The primary focus for our DM199 program development is on chronic kidney disease (CKD), initially CKD caused by IgA Nephropathy and hypertension in African Americans, and acute ischemic stroke (AIS).

 The following is DiaMedica’s proposed DM199 mechanism of action.